HaikuTeam/animator/QA.md

-I can enter and exit preview mode when multiple components are in play If the child has animations, moving the host's scrubber plays them If the child has animations, playing the host plays them (note: host must have > 0 keyframes) If the child has animations, going into preview mode plays them (note: host must have > 0 keyframes) I can create a higher order component of multiple components I can create a higher order component mixing plain elements with components When I do this, all of the above functionality also continues to work correctly I can use the timeline scrubber to control time for subcomponents (even higher-order ones) I can Open in Text Editor for any component I've created In code.js for a host component, the `require` path for child components is correct In code.js, the element name of child component is the import of the other's code When I delete all instances of a child component, their `require` is removed from code.js The haiku-source attribute is present for components in the tree, and is respective to the project The haiku-title attribute is present, and is the component name of the component The haiku-var attribute is present, and is the same of the import var of the subcomponent If I try to instantiate the 'Main' component, it won't let me If I try to instantiate 'Foo' within itself, it won't let me If I create 'Foo', then 'Bar', then put 'Foo' in 'Bar' and try to put 'Bar' in 'Foo' it won't let me I can copy and paste components
+I can enter and exit preview mode when multiple components are in play If the child has animations, moving the host's scrubber plays them If the child has animations, playing the host plays them (note: host must have > 0 keyframes) If the child has animations, going into preview mode plays them I can create a higher order component of multiple components I can create a higher order component mixing plain elements with components When I do this, all of the above functionality also continues to work correctly I can use the timeline scrubber to control time for subcomponents (even higher-order ones) In code.js for a host component, the `require` path for child components is correct In code.js, the element name of child component is the import of the other's code When I delete all instances of a child component, their `require` is removed from code.js The haiku-source attribute is present for components in the tree, and is respective to the project The haiku-title attribute is present, and is the component name of the component The haiku-var attribute is present, and is the same of the import var of the subcomponent If I try to instantiate 'Foo' within itself, it won't let me and tells me so If I create 'Foo', then 'Bar', then put 'Foo' in 'Bar' and try to put 'Bar' in 'Foo' it won't let me and tells me so I can copy and paste components
 I can cut and paste components
 I can undo/redo changes from a host component to a child